BibhuS/Notes/Python + Machine Learning + Deep Learning/Machine Learning The Complete Reference/2- Simple Linear Regression/ReadMe.md

 </p>

-- Note that the observed (x, y) data points fall directly on a line.
+- Not: that the observed (x, y) data points fall directly on a line.
 As you may remember, the relationship between degrees Fahrenheit and degrees Celsius is known to be:

 <p align="center">
 	<b>Fahr = 9/5 Cels + 32</b><br>
 </p>

 - If you know the temperature in degrees Celsius, you can use this equation to determine the temperature in degrees Fahrenheit exactly.
 - For each of these deterministic relationships, the equation exactly describes the relationship between the two variables.
 - Some other examples of deterministic relationships:
   - Circumference = π × diameter